Understanding additionalProperties

 }

-For use cases that demand arbitrary additional data but within a constrained type, Speakeasy allows additionalProperties to be defined with a specific type or schema.
-This feature enables the creation of flexible yet type-safe objects.
+For use cases that need to accommodate arbitrary additional data within a constrained type, Speakeasy allows additionalProperties to be defined with a specific type or schema, enabling the creation of flexible yet type-safe objects.

 openapi.yaml